patricio7778/Proyecto-IA/README.md

-# Project Title
+# AI-Powered Reputation and Social Media Monitoring Platform

-AI-Powered Reputation and Social Media Monitoring Platform
+Final Project for the Building AI Course

 ## Summary